 - Field of Study.
 Applicants must intend to study a field in science, technology, engineering, mathematics, and medicine (such as public health, biomedical science, epidemiology, and immunology).

 - The VEF 2.0 Program provides letters of recommendation from prominent U.S. professors and VEF Alumni who have Ph.D. degrees from leading U.S. universities.

 - The VEF 2.0 Program offers regular both offline and online advising meetings and a broad network of VEF Alumni and Fellows who are studying at U.S. universities and can serve as mentors to support applicants during the application process.

 - The VEF 2.0 Program will organize a Pre-Departure Orientation (PDO), tentatively in the first week of June 2020, before the Fellows depart for the United States.
 The PDO prepares them with important issues regarding academic matters, cultural differences, financial arrangements, as well as legal issues.
 Included in the PDO is an outdoor team-building event.

 - The VEF 2.0 Program has no requirements regarding visa or future work commitment.
 The Fellows will study in the U.S. under the F-1 visa granted by their prospective university.

-- The winners of the program (VEF 2.0 Fellows) will join the existing network of VEF Fellows and Scholars, a growing network of researchers and professionals studying/graduated from leading graduate programs in science and technology in the U.S.
+- The winners of the program (VEF 2.0 Fellows) will join the existing community of VEF Fellows and Scholars, a growing network of researchers and professionals studying/graduated from leading graduate programs in science and technology in the U.S.

 C. SELECTION CRITERIA